 Hair Stylist That Come To Your Home in Sandton before I go into the points to help you choose your hairdresser, I should first outline the definition of what is a mobile hairdresser?
-A Mobile Hairdresser Johannesburg is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.
+A Hair Stylist is a hairdresser who usually works for his or herself visiting clients at their homes or place of work, or any other agreed venue and does not operate from a fixed hair salon or beauty shop.

 1.When to consider using a mobile hairdresser.
 The services of a mobile hairstylist may often be required to be used at a home for a wedding when it may often be inconvenient for the bride to travel to a hair or beauty salon to have her hair and her make-up done, requiring her then to travel back to her home to put on her wedding gown.
 Instead, the hairdresser will travel to the bride’s home in order to style the bride’s hair for her special day.
-A Mobile Beauty Salon Near Me hairstylist is often in demand for Care homes, hospitals, prisons, the armed forces, and in many other situations where individual attention is required.
+A Visiting Hair Stylist hairstylist is often in demand for Care homes, hospitals, prisons, the armed forces, and in many other situations where individual attention is required.

 4. Always Use a qualified hairdresser.
 As with Salon hairdressers, your mobile hairdresser should hold formal hairdressing qualifications.
 The UK national Vocational Qualification in Hairdressing (NVQ) is the only recognized qualification system, and more than 60% of mobile hairstylists are now trained to this standard.
 They should also hold professional indemnity insurance.